lm687/Global_Differential_Abundance_Pipeline/README.md

 sh make_config.sh
 ```

 `make_config` contains the arguments (i.e. parameters, for the most part) for the different Simulation Generations.
+Note using `bash make_config.sh` will throw an error - use sh instead.

 ## Synthetic datasets
 - Generation A: 20200625.
 There is a beta intercept of zero